 Most importantly my job is to adapt to the students.
 Not every person communicates or absorbs information in the same way.
 I have learned this over many years developing projects with programmers, artists, and executives.
 Our job is to get that information across through any means necessary whether we use targeted readings or a pantomime performance.
 My passion is reaching out to expand someone’s mind to give them a better perspective and I share a little bit of myself each time I am successful.

-Not only do I teach but I work with students in other capacitiies!
+Not only do I teach but I work with students in other capacities!

 Pre-College Summer Program- Game Design

 Game development is a challenging field, and here at the University of Connecticut’s Digital Media and Design program, we take a hands-on approach.
-Aspiring developers at any experience level with the desire to create games are welcome to join us as we develop a game from scratch using an optimized off-the-shelf 2D game development and visual programming tool called Construct3, as well as other free and industry standard tools such as photoshop, and audacity.
+Aspiring developers at any experience level with the desire to create games are welcome to join us as we develop a game from scratch using an optimized off-the-shelf tool called Unity3D, as well as other industry-standard tools such as photoshop, and audacity.
 No experience necessary.